We take a look at the differences between colored vinyl and black vinyl, what affects the sound quality, and why one may sound worse than the other.

 Vinyl Quality Control

 Another big reason is quality checking.
 Black vinyl is much easier to quality check than naturally clear records or records sporting different colors.
 Also, black vinyl has been produced from the very first record sold.
-The skill base in the industry knows how to deal with black vinyl in a better way than any other variants. discrepancies or faults within black vinyl can be caught a lot easier.
+The skill base in the industry knows how to deal with black vinyl more than any other variants, so discrepancies or faults within black vinyl can be caught a lot easier.

 The Rise of Colored Vinyl

 So why has colored vinyl risen in popularity?
-Since the resurgence of vinyl, it still feels, to many, like a special way to listen to music.
+Since its resurgence, people have either remembered or been introduced to a format that is easy to fall in love with.
 You could listen to everything on streaming services like Spotify, or you can feel more connected to music by listening to it physically on vinyl.

 Some would say that opaque or pastel-colored records sound bad compared to black vinyl.
 This makes sense because this would involve the mixing of at least two different colors.
 More materials being added to the mix would affect the sound even more.